Backbase/boat-bay/README.md

 configure the application and how to use it effectively.
 ### Bootstrap File

-The bootstrap file loads all your configured sources upon running of the application, this is where you can specify the sources your specs will come from, how these sources are to be searched for specs, and how the specs will be processed.
+The bootstrap file loads the configured sources when you run the application.
+It specifies the following:
-It is also where portals are defined, this is where you would configure the rules that are available to a portal.
+- The sources your specs come from.
+- How to search the sources for specs.
+- How to process the specs.
+- Portal definitions.
+- Portal rule configurations.

 Start by creating a `bootstrap.yaml` file.
-This will most likely be located in a with the specifications that are to be used with boat bay.
+This will most likely be located in a with the specifications that are to be used with Boat Bay.

-Your file should look like the example below:
+The following example shows a typical `bootstrap.yaml` configuration, with definitions for `portals`, `sources`, `dashboard` and `specTypes`:
 ```yaml
 portals:
   - key: "repo"